luhang-HPU/poseidon-docs/source/Getting_Started/Programming/CKKS.md

 void ftt_inv(Ciphertext &ciph ,Ciphertext &result) override;
 ```

-**Description** This function is used for the Inverse Fast Fourier Transform (IFFT) of a ciphertext or plaintext.
+**Description**: This function is used for the Inverse Fast Fourier Transform (IFFT) of a ciphertext or plaintext.

 **Parameters**:
 - **plain** (Plaintext): A reference to a **Plaintext** object, representing a plaintext.